 The Nurse Hierarchy

 As mentioned previously, a CNA works under an LPN or an RN.
-These nursing positions require a greater amount of education and training to obtain, thus why they are the ones calling the shots.
+These nursing positions require a greater amount of education to obtain, thus why they are the ones calling the shots.

 RNs are at the top of the food chain as it requires a four year degree to become a registered nurse.
 They are responsible for preparing a care plan and evaluating patient data.
 An LPN must complete a one year program to gain their accreditation, and they perform tactical nursing duties under the direction of the RN.
 A CNA can achieve their certification in a matter of as little as four weeks, and they are responsible for providing basic care to patients and assisting with activities of daily living – following instructions from the RN and/or LPN.